Match-Making for Tennis Players

 Rankings

-I presented my concept at the Senior Thesis Exhibition, showcasing my case study and high-fidelity prototype.
+I presented this project at my Senior Thesis Exhibition, walking through the research, user feedback, and high-fidelity prototype.